jimnewpower/flash-cards/backend/jvm/flashapi/README.md

 `./gradlew build`

 # Run Locally
-To pick up the AWS credentials from the system environment variables, in a terminal, run:
+To pick up the AWS credentials from the **system environment variables**, in a terminal, run:
 `java -jar ./build/libs/flashapi-0.0.1-SNAPSHOT.jar`

 Go to the endpoint in a browser: